Kiefer Sutherland: 1980s: Rise to fame in Hollywood

 Sutherland made his screen debut in Max Dugan Returns (as did Matthew Broderick), in which his father Donald Sutherland also starred.
 Sutherland was one of the contenders for the role of Glen Lantz in the original A Nightmare on Elm Street (1984), which ultimately became Johnny Depp's feature film debut.

-After receiving critical acclaim for his role as Donald Campbell in The Bay Boy, Sutherland moved to Hollywood.
-Stand by Me was the first film Sutherland made in the United States.
+After receiving critical acclaim for his role as Donald Campbell in The Bay Boy (1985), Sutherland moved to Hollywood.
+Stand by Me (1986) was the first film Sutherland made in the United States.
 In the film, directed by Rob Reiner, he played a neighbourhood bully in a coming-of-age story about a search for a dead body.
-Before that, he played a silent, supporting character, as one of Sean Penn's friends who goes up against Christopher Walken in James Foley's crime-thriller At Close Range.
+Before that, he played a silent, supporting character, as one of Sean Penn's friends who goes up against Christopher Walken in James Foley's crime-thriller At Close Range (1986).

-He next appeared as vampire David in Joel Schumacher's The Lost Boys in 1987.
+He next appeared as a vampire David in Joel Schumacher's The Lost Boys (1987).
 Promised Land (1988), with Meg Ryan, was the first film to be commissioned by the Sundance Film Festival.

 In the Western film Young Guns (1988), he starred alongside Emilio Estevez and Lou Diamond Phillips.
 He was considered for the role of Robin in Batman (1989), alongside Michael Keaton, in the early production before the character was deleted from the shooting script.
-He went on to star again with his close friend Lou Diamond Phillips, in the crime-action film Renegades.
+He went on to star again with his close friend Lou Diamond Phillips, in the crime-action film Renegades (1989).
 That same year, he and his father appeared at the 61st Academy Awards as presenters of the Academy Honorary Award to the National Film Board of Canada.